 Guide to good On-call that does not kill your team

-You can read quotes as this across the whole cloud industry:
+You can read quotes like this across the cloud industry:

 Some teams have had dramatically different pager volumes for years at my company.
 There are teams which people like to work on thanks to their great mission, but those same teams have a noisy oncall.
 There is no way I would move to those teams, where moving would come with so much unpaid overtime at unsociable hours.”
 From a publicly traded tech company valued at $13B.